 Stress Testing/Stress Echoes

 Stress testing provides information about how your heart works during physical stress.
-During stress testing, you exercise (walk or run on a treadmill) to make your heart work hard and beat fast while being monitored by a cardiovascular technician and physician.
+During stress testing, you exercise (walk or run on a treadmill) to make your heart work hard and beat fast while being monitored by a cardiovascular technologist.

 Treadmill – come prepared to exercise in comfortable clothing with tennis shoes